John Conway's Game of Life

 In general ...

-This implementation of John Conway's Game of Life uses checkboxes to
+This (30-ish year old) implementation of John Conway's Game of Life uses checkboxes to

 represent cells.
 As grid size and generation count grow, so grows the